 To enter the state tax refund:

-- Click State Income Tax Refund and then click Add to create a new copy of the form and enter the information from your Form 1099-G, or click Review to review a form already created
+- Click State Income Tax Refund in the Federal Quick Q&A Topics menu and then click New Copy of Form 1099-G State Refund Document (Desktop users click Add) to create a new copy of the form and enter the information from your Form 1099-G, or click Review to review a form already created

 - Once all forms have been entered and you are back on the screen titled State or Local Income Tax Refund - Document - Summary, click Continue and then click Yes if you want to determine what portion (if any) of the refund amount(s) entered are taxable on your return (if you imported the information from your last year's return, click Yes to review the screens and ensure the calculation is completed correctly)